Asbestos Exposure and Cancer Risk

 Alcohol is the common term for ethanol or ethyl alcohol, a chemical substance found in alcoholic beverages such as beer, hard cider, malt liquor, wines, and distilled spirits (liquor).
 Alcohol is produced by the fermentation of sugars and starches by yeast.
 Alcohol is also found in some medicines, mouthwashes, and household products (including vanilla extract and other flavorings).
 This fact sheet focuses on cancer risks associated with the consumption of alcoholic beverages.

-According to the National Institute on Alcohol Abuse and Alcoholism, a standard alcoholic drink in the United States contains 14.0 grams (0.6 ounces) of pure alcohol.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), a standard alcoholic drink in the United States contains 14.0 grams (0.6 ounces) of pure alcohol.
 Generally, this amount of pure alcohol is found in:

 These amounts are used by public health experts in developing health guidelines about alcohol consumption and to provide a way for people to compare the amounts of alcohol they consume.
 However, they may not reflect the typical serving sizes people may encounter in daily life.